 TimeAlert™ IV Provides a Visual Cue & Reminder When It’s Time to Change

 With TimeAlert™IV time-indicating reminder labels, any caregiver will know at a glance how much time has elapsed since the last tubing change.
 To use the time indicator, the caregiver writes the start date/time and change date/time, along with his/her initials—the same as current protocol.
 Then he/she pushes the button to activate the indicator, which then displays a blue line in the viewing window.
 The label must then be applied to the IV line, near the drip chamber for best visibility.
-Once the 72-hour or 96-hour time span has lapsed, the viewing window will be completely blue.
+Once the 72-hour or 96-hour time span has elapsed, the viewing window will be completely blue.
+This product supplements your

 See how it works in this video.

 Because it’s easy to use and works around the clock to provide a visual reminder of time elapsed since the last change, TimeAlert™ IV time-indicating reminder labels assist staff compliance for IV tubing changes with a simple push of a button.

 It takes the guesswork out of using standard visual reminder labels and allows organizations to standardize to a single format label.
 Also, there’s one standardized indicator to use, rather than requiring nurses to learn an additional color coding system to understand the day of the week.

 TimeAlert™ IV shows the progression of time in a visual format, regardless of human errors that can occur and impact timing, such as writing illegibility or a wrong date/time.
 With a quick glance, any nurse can see whether or not the full time has elapsed.

 Nurses deserve all the help they can get with the myriad of responsibilities they assume every day.
 Helpful tools and visual reminders like TimeAlert™ IV can help make a difference, one IV tubing change at a time.
 To learn more about TimeAlert™ IV, visit www.pdchealthcare.com/timealert.